 9.3.14.
-For being involved in any act which in the opinion of the Board of Directors would be inconsistent with the best interest of the WPRA by reflection on the honesty and integrity of the WPRA or the sport of rodeo, or barrel racing.
+For being involved in any act which in the opinion of the Board of Directors would be inconsistent with the best interest of the WPRA by reflection on the honesty and integrity of the WPRA or the sport of rodeo, barrel racing, or breakaway roping.
 Improper content used or posted on social or digital media may constitute a violation of this rule.
 9.3.15.
 WPRA members must abide by WPRA rules, regulations and procedures regarding the wearing of advertising garments, tack or gear, including patches, in the rodeo arena.
 9.3.16.
 A WPRA member shall not participate in or perform an exhibition in a PRCA sanctioned rodeo not approved by the WPRA.
 Does not apply to members with dual membership with the WPRA and CPRA competing at Canadian Professional Rodeos.

-9.3.16.2.
-No WPRA member shall participate in an invitational barrel race held at a PRCA approved rodeo without Board approval.
-WPRA members found guilty of participating in a open or invitational barrel race are subject to a major rule infraction.
+- 9.3.16.2.
+No WPRA member shall participate in an invitational barrel race or breakaway roping held at a PRCA approved rodeo without Board approval.
+WPRA members found guilty of participating in an open or invitational barrel race or breakaway roping are subject to a major rule infraction.
+Penalty will consist of a major rule violation and fine of \$250 plus the amount of winnings at the rodeo or event. - 9.3.17.

-9.3.17.
 Conduct, speech, appearance or lack of financial responsibility, which shall be determined by the WPRA to be significantly detrimental to the public image, reputation or well being of the WPRA or the sport of rodeo and barrel racing.
-Without limiting the foregoing, lack of financial responsibility shall include failure by a member to pay debts as they come due.

-9.3.18.
-Competing in a WPRA event within seven (7) days after use of a release, beginning with your first performance or slack for which the release is used.
+Without limiting the foregoing, lack of financial responsibility shall include failure by a member to pay debts as they come due. - 9.3.18.
+Competing in a WPRA event within seven (7) days after use of a release, beginning with your first performance or slack for which the release is used. - 9.3.19.

-9.3.19.
 A contestant cannot make any exhibition runs until all her competition runs at that rodeo have been made.
 Contestant cannot have an exhibition run made by another person on her contest horse until all competition runs have been made on that horse.
 Violation will result in a major rule infraction

-9.3.20 Horses shall not be worked around official pattern with or without barrels.
-Barrels shall be set not less than fifteen (15) feet off markers.
+- 9.3.20 Horses shall not be worked around official pattern with or without barrels.
+Barrels shall be set not less than fifteen (15) feet off markers. - 9.3.21.
+A walk-up replacement contestant cannot be ineligible.
+If a contestant, who was not originally entered in the rodeo, is ineligible and competes at the rodeo, they will be removed from the results and any winnings including money, sponsor points, prizes will be redistributed.
+In addition to this redistribution, the contestant will be subject to a major rule violation and will receive a minimum of a \$1,000 fine.